-On a per-GB basis, you won't find cloud storage as affordable as this.
-So if you manage a sizeable image library, we recommend IDrive.
-Similarly, amateur or professional photographers shooting in Raw format should consider IDrive due to the format's large file sizes.
+On a per-GB basis, you won't find any other cloud storage as affordable as this.
+So if you manage a sizeable image library, this could be your best bet.
+Photographers shooting in RAW format will find IDrive particularly appealing due to the format's large file sizes.

 Security is another strength, with comprehensive encryption of data both when it is in transit and when resting on iDrive's servers.
 Although it isn’t end-to-end encryption (such as that used on Microsoft’s Vault), it still far surpasses the security policies of Google Photos.

-In short, if you are going to be impacted by the end of unlimited storage on Google Photos and are worried about their ambiguous security and privacy policies, then iDrive might be your best alternative.
-Enormous storage capacity with top-quality encryption at low cost makes IDrive one of the best Google Photos alternatives around.
+In short, if you miss the unlimited storage on Google Photos and are worried about their ambiguous security and privacy policies, then iDrive is your best alternative.
+Enormous storage capacity with top-quality encryption at low cost makes IDrive the best Google Photos alternative overall.

 Worried about the security of your photos?
 Then rest easy with pCloud, the most secure of all the platforms reviewed on this list.
-This should matter to you if you want your photo library to remain secure, only to be seen by you and those you choose, you won't find finer.
+If you want to ensure your photo library is only seen by you and those you choose, you won't find finer.

 If you trust Google to look after your photos, chances are you'll be attracted to a service from a fellow tech giant.
-In which case, Microsoft OneDrive is a platform worth considering.
-Although not specifically designed for storing photos and videos, it's such an all-round performer that we had to include it on this list.
-There are very few areas where Microsoft OneDrive doesn't perform well.
-It is secure, feature-rich, and has apps for all operating systems, including iOS and macOS.
-So even if you use Apple Devices, OneDrive is a worthy choice.
+In which case, Microsoft OneDrive is worth considering.
+While it's not specifically designed for storing photos and videos, there are very few areas where Microsoft OneDrive doesn't perform well.
+It's secure, feature-rich, and has apps for all operating systems, including iOS and macOS, so even if you use Apple Devices, OneDrive is a worthy choice.

 Most versions of the app include a dedicated photos section where users can scroll through their photos in chronological order.
 Users can also create and organise an unlimited number of albums.